entropy-tamer/reynard-validation/JSON-REMEDIATOR-README.md

 #### `remediate(jsonString: string): JsonRemediationResult`

-Fixes common JSON syntax errors in a string.
+Fixes common JSON syntax errors in a string using a multi-pass iterative approach.

 **Parameters:**